 My husband wanted to stay in Valencia, Spain for the entire nine months of our time abroad.
 This is his preferred way to travel.
 He likes to live like a local and to get to know a place; to relax and not move around constantly.
 I on the other hand want to see as much of the world as possible.
 Ultimately, due to these style differences, not wanting to deal with a long-term Visa, and prioritizing the needs of our three young children, we chose to do a hybrid of these styles.

-Our family is staying in three home bases (Spain, Malaysia and Uruguay) for three months each.
+Our family is staying in home bases (Spain, Malaysia, Italy, and Croatia ) for one to three months each.
 We have smaller, three to four day travels planned during these stays and in-between.
 The longest period of time that we will be actively on the move is two weeks.
 Even with this model of extended stays, we will still see approximately ten different countries in our nine months abroad.

 Now, three months is a long time.
 It would probably serve a family very well to take this hybrid approach and stay in one city for four to eight weeks.